Filtrations of Tope Spaces of Oriented Matroids: Introduction

 The Salvetti complex $\Sal_M$ of an oriented matroid \cite{Sal87} is a CW complex playing the role of the complement of a complexified hyperplane arrangement.
 In fact, when $M$ is the oriented matroid of a real hyperplane arrangement, the Salvetti complex is a deformation retract of (hence homotopic equivalent to) the complexification of the complement.
 For any oriented matroid $M$, there is an involution on $\Sal_M$ and the fixed locus under this involution consists of a discrete collection of points corresponding to the topes of the oriented matroid.

 The Varchenko--Gelfand filtration arises by recognising that the ring of $\ZZ$-valued functions over the $\ZZ$-tope space can be expressed as a quotient of the polynomial ring generated by {\em Heaviside functions} (indicator functions of halfspaces).
 The degree filtration of the polynomial ring induces a filtration $\Pcal^\bullet$ of said ring of functions, which in turn gives a filtration of the tope space itself by taking duals (or orthogonal complements).
 Varchenko proved that the dual degree filtration is equal to the {\em asymptotic filtration} of a real hyperplane arrangement \cite{Var93}, which has applications in Lie theory and singularity theory; see Remark~\ref{rem:asym} for its definition.
 Working from the perspective of singularity theory, Denham \cite{Denham_OS} defined an isomorphism $\abv_p: \Pcal_p(M)/ \Pcal_{p+1}(M) \to H_p(\Sal_M; \ZZ)$ for every $p$.
 We can take the mod $2$ reduction of everything to obtain a filtration $\overline{\Pcal}_\bullet(M)$ of the $\Ztwo$-tope space and isomorphisms $\overline{\abv}_p : \overline{\Pcal}_p(M) / \overline{\Pcal}_{p+1}(M) \to H_p(\Sal_M; \Ztwo)$.
+See also the work of Proudfoot on the relation between the Varchenko--Gelfand rings and Salvetti complexes in an equivariant setting \cite{Pro06}.

 The second filtration is the Kalinin filtration $\Kcal_\bullet$.
 The Kalinin filtration of a real algebraic variety, or more generally, a topological space (that is reasonably nice, e.g., a CW complex) with an involution representing complex conjugation, is induced by a spectral sequence that starts with the homology of the whole space over $\Ztwo$ and converges to the homology of the real part of the variety (respectively, the fixed locus of the space).
 This spectral sequence can be thought of as a categorification of the Smith--Thom inequality.
 As mentioned above, the fixed locus of the involution on $\Sal_M$ is a collection of points corresponding to the topes of $M$.
 Hence we obtain a filtration of the tope space together with an isomorphism $bv_p : \Kcal_p(M)/\Kcal_{p+1}(M) \to H_p(\Sal_M;\ZZ/2\ZZ)$ for every $p$ from the spectral sequence.